Employee Assignments

 When assigning scanning tasks, "Lot Per Item" mode creates a new lot for each scanned item automatically.
 This is the fastest workflow for large receiving shipments where each item needs its own lot.

-Setting a target count (e.g., 200 items) gives you a clear progress bar in both the Workers table and the Assignments table.
-It also auto-completes the assignment when reached, so the worker doesn't have to do anything.
+Setting a target count (e.g., 200 items) gives you a clear "completed / target" readout in both the Workers and Assignments tables (e.g., 45/200).
+It also auto-completes the assignment when the target is reached, so the worker doesn't have to mark it done manually.

 Create assignments with "Add to Queue" before a shift starts.
 Then quickly assign them to workers as they arrive by clicking "Assign" in the Assignments table.

-Workers without assignments continue to work exactly as before — they choose their own context and can access all tabs.
-The Master Controller is additive; it doesn't break the existing workflow for users who aren't assigned.
+Workers without assignments continue to work exactly as before — they choose their own context.
+Employee Assignments is additive; it doesn't break the existing workflow for users who aren't assigned.